Skip to main content

 Mission

-Centering Indigenous ways of knowing into co-designed environmental solutions and training the next generation of community leaders.
+Centering Indigenous Ways of Knowing into co-designed environmental community solutions.

 Goals